gabrielrowan/Contributions/README.md

 ## Colours & Fonts

 The colours and font for this design mirror the colours and font used on the Arqiva website

+## Search

+To return to the unfiltered results after typing in a search term in the search bar, click on the navbar heading

 ## Responsiveness